-San Joaquin County shall comply with the provisions of the ADA and FEHA.
-Individuals requesting reasonable accommodation(s) shall make a request to their supervisor or manager, supported by medical certification from a medical provider.
-The request shall identify the specific work restrictions along with any recommended reasonable accommodation(s) needed in the workplace.
-The medical certification shall also specify the anticipated duration needed for the work restrictions.
-The manager and/ or supervisor shall engage in a good faith, timely, interactive process with the employee in compliance with the ADA and FEHA.
+San Joaquin County shall comply with the provisions of the Americans With Disabilities Act (ADA).
+Individuals requesting reasonable accommodation under the ADA shall make a request in writing to their supervisor or manager, supported by medical documentation provided by an approved medical physician.
+The request shall identify the specific accommodation required and the anticipated duration needed for the accommodation.
+The manager or supervisor shall meet with the employee to confirm any documentation or verification received, in compliance with the ADA.
 The manager or supervisor shall respond to the written request in writing within 10 days of receipt of supplemental materials.
-Documentation, and/or information received through this process is subject to confidentiality laws, Human Resources' Disability Management Unit may be contacted for assistance and facilitation of the interactive process.
-Reasonable accommodation determinations are made at the department level.
+Any such documentation which discloses employee medical information shall be provided directly to the Human Resources Disability Management Unit.
+Human Resources shall be consulted if any dispute arises in regard to an ADA accommodation.

-1.5 SJCAA Rights
+1.5 SJCPOA Rights

-SJCAA shall have the following rights:
+SJCPOA shall have the following rights:

-- (a) REPRESENTATION: Upon request, to meet and confer in good faith with appropriate levels of County management regarding matters within the scope of representation. - (b) ADVANCE NOTICE: Except in cases of emergency, SJCAA shall be given reasonable advance written notice of any ordinance, resolution, rule or regulation, proposal or other action directly relating to matters within the scope of representation proposed to be adopted by the County and shall be given the opportunity to meet and confer in good faith with management prior to its adoption.
-Written notice will customarily be provided by furnishing SJCAA with advance copies of the agenda of the Board of Supervisors and Civil Service Commission meetings.
+- (a) REPRESENTATION: Upon request, to meet and confer in good faith with appropriate levels of County management regarding matters within the scope of representation. - (b) ADVANCE NOTICE: Except in cases of emergency, SJCPOA shall be given reasonable advance written notice of any ordinance, resolution, rule or regulation, proposal or other action directly relating to matters within the scope of representation proposed to be adopted by the County and shall be given the opportunity to meet and confer in good faith with management prior to its adoption.
+Written notice will customarily be provided by furnishing SJCPOA with advance copies of the agenda of the Board of Supervisors and Civil Service Commission meetings.